vikasbaru/ubuild-jekyll/faq1.md

     only once.</p>"
 - template: detail-content
   block: text-1
+  headline: How fast are predictions?
+  content: "<p>API end-point predictions are typically in the millisecond to a few
+    seconds range.</p>"
 - template: detail-content
   block: text-1
+  headline: How many images do I need to hand label?
+  content: "<p>With only a limited amount of hand-labeled images, you can build a
+    classification model.
+However, the performance is dependent on the complexity of the use case.
+Some image sets require as little as 50 images per class for acceptable performance.
+As more images are labeled the accuracy of the model will improve.
+Platform displays the the current accuracy of the model so you can judge for yourself how many labels are needed.</p>"
 - template: detail-content
   block: text-1
+  headline: Can I deploy on-premise?
+  content: <p>Yes, you can be deploy models trained on Platform in your own data center
+    or private cloud.
+Get <a href="mailto:team@platform.ai">in touch</a> to request a model binary package.</p>
 - template: detail-content
   block: text-1
+  headline: Can I use platform to do something other than classification?
+  content: "<p>Initially, Platform supports the training of models for image classification
+    and similarity.</p><p>We are working to add other vision tasks with the intuitiveness of our classification user interface.</p>"
 - template: detail-content
   block: text-1
+  headline: Who owns the data and the models?
+  content: "<p>If you have a paid account, you own the data and models.
+If you are
+    using our free service, your images and models are available to Platform and other users.</p>"
 - template: 3-column-text
   block: three-column-1
   col_1: